 Unfortunately, with this model, traffic usually stops at the “Attract” phase, and you’re not doing your business any favors by ignoring your sales team.
 You must understand that traffic rates don’t have to stop at marketing or advertising content.
 You can also help potential buyers while they’re making buying decisions.

 No matter where buyers are in that process, you can use “the big 5” – cost, benefits, substitutes, how to fix or use your product, etc. – to convey relevant information to them.
-It won’t only increase your traffic numbers, but as customers begin to rely on your brand as a trustworthy source of information, they’ll also be more likely to purchase from you (lead generation).Take control of your ads with real-time campaign reports.
-Get Your Free Trial Now
+It won’t only increase your traffic numbers, but as customers begin to rely on your brand as a trustworthy source of information, they’ll also be more likely to purchase from you (lead generation).Start 7-Day Free Trial

 These days, content teams can often be under the impression that high blog traffic numbers are enough to signify business growth.
 But the reality is that unless your blog traffic is converting to leads, it’s only “empty traffic,” i.e., it’s not benefiting you in any way!
 So, bridging the gap between blog traffic and lead generation is crucial.